juicedata/juicefs/docs/en/administration/metadata/redis_best_practices.md

 ```

 :::tip
 Redis Cluster does not support multiple databases.
 However, it splits the key space into 16384 hash slots, and distributes the slots to several nodes.
 Based on Redis Cluster's [Hash Tag](https://redis.io/docs/reference/cluster-spec/#hash-tags) feature, JuiceFS adds `{DB}` before all file system keys to ensure they will be hashed to the same hash slot, assuring that transactions can still work.
-Besides, one Redis Cluster can serve for multiple JuiceFS file systems as long as they use different db.
+Besides, one Redis Cluster can serve for multiple JuiceFS file systems as long as they use different db numbers.
 :::

 ## Data durability